InvestMoat

 • Unmatched Dealer Network Density: Caterpillar's ~160 independent dealers operate ~2,700 branch locations worldwide — the largest service network in heavy equipment.
 Dealer proximity means faster parts delivery, lower downtime, and higher machine utilisation.
 Mining and construction customers value uptime above all else; switching to Komatsu or Volvo means accepting weaker service coverage in most geographies.
 This creates a self-reinforcing flywheel: more machines in a region attract more dealer investment, which attracts more buyers.

 • Autonomous Mining Technology Leadership: Caterpillar's Command autonomous haulage system operates 800+ trucks globally, having moved 11+ billion tonnes without a lost-time injury.
 Vale is quintupling its autonomous CAT fleet to ~90 units by 2028.
-At CONEXPO 2026, CAT showcased autonomous excavators for construction.
+At CONEXPO 2026, CAT showcased autonomous excavators for construction, and in 2026 CAT began developing autonomous retrofit kits for third-party trucks (including Komatsu's 930E) — a signal the Command platform is becoming an industry standard rather than a CAT-iron-only feature.
 The autonomous installed base creates a data flywheel — more autonomous hours generate better algorithms, which attract more mining customers to the platform.

-• Energy & Transportation — Data Centre Power Tailwind: CAT's Energy & Transportation segment (~41% of revenue) supplies reciprocating generators, gas turbines, and power systems for data centres.
-AI infrastructure buildout is driving structural demand growth — Q1 2026 E&T revenue surged, and management raised the 5-year forecast on power and energy.
+• Power & Energy — Data Centre Power Tailwind: CAT's Power & Energy segment (~40% of Q2 sales) supplies reciprocating generators, gas turbines, and power systems for data centres.
+Q2 2026 power generation sales rose 29% and P&E segment sales +17% to $8.2B; gas-prime orders now extend into 2028–29 and some customer forecasts reach 2030.
+Capacity — not demand — is the binding constraint, with turbine capacity targeted at 2.5× 2024 levels.
 This is a long-duration tailwind tied to global AI capex, not a one-quarter phenomenon.

 • Services Flywheel — 40% of Revenue, Growing: About 40% of Caterpillar's sales now come from recurring, higher-margin services — parts, rebuilds, Cat Financial, and digital fleet management (VisionLink, Cat Connect).
 Equipment life cycles of 15-25 years generate decades of aftermarket revenue per unit sold.
 Services revenue grew to a record $24B+ in 2024-2025, with margins structurally higher than new equipment.

-Caterpillar is a net beneficiary of AI — data centre power demand (E&T segment) and autonomous mining (Resource Industries) are structural tailwinds.
+Caterpillar is a net beneficiary of AI — data centre power demand (Power & Energy) and autonomous mining (Resource Industries) are structural tailwinds, and Q2 2026 confirmed the demand is capacity-constrained rather than order-starved.
 The strongest moats are physical: dealer network density, regulatory lock-in, and transaction embedding through Cat Financial and multi-decade service cycles.
-No moats are meaningfully at risk from AI; the gap between moat score and AI resilience score reflects that CAT's core franchise is physical infrastructure, not software — AI adds to it but doesn't define it.
+No moats moved on this print; the gap between moat score and AI resilience score still reflects that CAT's core franchise is physical infrastructure, not software — AI adds to it but doesn't define it.

 AI-Vulnerable Moats